rururu/rete4frames/doc/language.md

 ```
 The name is a symbol or a string.
 The salience(priority) is an integer number, positive or negative.
-Conditions are bare patterns or patterns with tests.
+Conditions are bare patterns, patterns with tests or negative conditions.
 The function body is an ordinary clojure function body which may contain, apart from everything else, the function call "asser", "retratct" and "modify".
 The rule "fires" when all conditions are fulfilled.
 In this case the function body accomplished with values for variables obtained during pattern-matching of conditional part.
+First condition in the rule cannot be negative.
 Example of the rule:
 ```
 (walk-holding-object 0